bilka00/mx5nb-minidash/README.md

   3D models designed for 3D printing to mount the display to replace the factory gauge
 ## Demo
   Firmware source code and scematic for Demo application
-## Invent Labs EMS
+## Invent Labs EMS (While this integration is not implemented)
   Firmware source code and scematic for EMS BUS intergate
-## ME442
+## ME442 (While this integration is not implemented)
   Firmware source code and scematic for ME442 CAN intergate
 ## Images
   Image for readme